Roberta Floris: Career

 Roberta Floris attended high school at the Liceo classico Giovanni Maria Dettori in Cagliari.
-In 1998 finishing high school and obtaining a diploma, she decides to enroll in Law in the Faculty of Law at the University of Cagliari, obtaining her degree with a thesis entitled A constitutional right to quality television.
-She is enrolled in the register of the Sardinia journalists in the Professional category, since 19 June 2014 she becomes a professional journalist.
+In 1998, finishing high school and obtaining a diploma, she decided to enroll in Law in the Faculty of Law at the University of Cagliari, obtaining her degree with a thesis entitled A constitutional right to quality television.
+She is enrolled in the register of the Sardinia journalists in the Professional category, since 19 June 2014, she became a professional journalist.

-In 1997 she participated in the Miss Italia beauty pageant, where she was ranked fourth.
+In 1997, she participated in the Miss Italia beauty pageant, where she was ranked fourth.

-In 2008, after various television experiences, she starts working in Sardinia as a journalist on TG1 for the regional broadcaster Sardegna Uno, where she leads and prepares the news; she signs in-depth services; she edited a weekly column and collaborated in the realization of the news, economic and political broadcast of the newspaper.
+In 2008, after various television experiences, she started working in Sardinia as a journalist on TG1 for the regional broadcaster Sardegna Uno, where she leads and prepares the news; she signs in-depth services; she edited a weekly column and collaborated in the realization of the news, economic and political broadcast of the newspaper.
 Due to the results achieved during the year, the Sardegna Live editorial team decided to include Roberta among the candidates for the Sardegna Live Award in the category of the Sardinian of the year 2018.

-In 2012 she moved to Rome, starting her national career.
+In 2012, she moved to Rome, starting her national career.
 She started working for a private national broadcaster ABC, in the on which he conducted the TG33 and at the same time covered in which she covered the role of head of the institutional sector, taking care of the information space of a digital terrestrial channel, taking care of the press area and collaborating in the organization of events related to the world of communications.

-Subsequently she participated in the training course for professional journalists, organized by the National Order.
+Subsequently, she participated in the training course for professional journalists, organized by the National Order.
 She wrote articles on socio-economic, cultural and tourism-related issues, coordinating and moderating debates.

-In 2013 she was chosen to conduct the public presentation of Pope Francis on the occasion of the pastoral visit to Sardinia.
+In 2013, she was chosen to conduct the public presentation of Pope Francis on the occasion of the pastoral visit to Sardinia.
 In the same year, she began to work at the Authority for Communications Guarantees, in the staff of the Commissioner for Infrastructures and Networks, Antonio Preto.